Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

 and a choice particular to Kepler's two-body problem,

 which is motivated by Kepler's second law, which states that a line segment joining the two bodies sweeps out equal areas during equal intervals of time.

-We have tested the algorithm given by \eqref{adeulb} on Kepler's planar two-body problem, with an eccentricity of 0.9, using the three choices of $g$ given by \eqref{trunerror}, \eqref{arclength}, and \eqref{qnorm}.
-Of these three choices, \eqref{qnorm} is particular to Kepler's two-body problem, while \eqref{trunerror} and \eqref{arclength} are more general choices.
-However, since \eqref{trunerror} is based on the truncation error, the cost of computing this function will increase as the order of the method increases.
-In contrast, \eqref{arclength} is independent of the order.
+We have tested the algorithm given by equation \eqref{adeulb} on Kepler's planar two-body problem, with an eccentricity of 0.9, using the three choices of monitor function $g$ given by \eqref{trunerror}, \eqref{arclength}, and \eqref{qnorm}.
+Of these three choices, \eqref{qnorm} is specific to Kepler's two-body problem, while \eqref{trunerror} and \eqref{arclength} are more general choices.
+Unlike \eqref{arclength} which is independent of the order of the method, \eqref{trunerror} is based on the truncation error and thus the corresponding cost of computing this function will increase as the order of the method increases.
 Simulations using Kepler's two-body problem with an eccentricity of 0.9 over a time interval of $[0,1000]$ were run using the three different choices of $g$ and the usual symplectic Euler-B. Results indicate that symplectic Euler-B takes the most steps and computational time to achieve a level of accuracy around $10^{-5}$.
-To achieve a level of accuracy around $10^{-5}$, the choice of the truncation error monitor function, \eqref{trunerror}, resulted in the least number of steps, and the second lowest computational time.
+To achieve this level of accuracy, the choice of the truncation error monitor function, \eqref{trunerror}, resulted in the least number of steps, and the second lowest computational time.
 The lowest computational time belonged to \eqref{qnorm}, but it used significantly more steps than \eqref{trunerror}.
 The lower computational cost can be attributed to the cheaper evaluation cost of the monitor function and its derivative.
 Finally, the monitor function \eqref{arclength} required the most steps and computational time of the adaptive algorithms, but it is still a good choice in general given its broad applicability.
-See Figures \ref{Euler}, \ref{adapEuler}, and \ref{EBstep}.
+Figures \ref{Kepler1} and \ref{EBstep} present the energy and angular momentum errors for the fixed timestep method vs. adaptive timestep method, and the time-steps for the different monitor functions, respectively.

-Next, we consider the fourth-order Hamiltonian Taylor variational integrator constructed using Taylor methods up to order 3 and Simpson's quadrature rule.
-We will now drop the assumption of $p$-independent monitor functions and consider $g(q,p)$.
+Next, we consider a Type II fourth-order Hamiltonian Taylor variational integrator (HTVI4) constructed using the strategy from Section \ref{HTVISection} and the automatic differentiation package from \cite{Neid2010,10.1145/2450153.2450155}.
+We will drop the assumption of $p$-independent monitor functions and consider $g(q,p)$.
 The following monitor functions were considered,